28thsly/laravel-customs/README.md

 LC uses a concept known as IOCA (Import Once Call Anywhere).

-> And if you don't want to use this concept, LC will automatically import the class on the fly.
+> If you don't want to use this concept, LC will automatically import the class on the fly.
 (See "Automatic Resolving" below)

 ## Table of Contents
 1. <a href="https://github.com/28TH/laravel-customs/blob/master/README.md#installation">Installation</a>